EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 # Client-AS Communication # {#c-as-comm}

-The following subsections describe the details of the POST request and response to the token endpoint between C and AS.
+The following subsections describe the details of the POST request and response to the /token endpoint between C and AS.

 In this exchange, AS provides C with the access token, together with a set of parameters that enable C to run EDHOC with RS.
 In particular, these include information about the authorization credential of RS, AUTH\_CRED\_RS, transported by value or uniquely referred to.

 The access token is securely associated to the authentication credential of C, AUTH\_CRED\_C, by transporting it or uniquely referring to it in the access token.

-AUTH\_CRED\_C is specified in the "req_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}} of the POST request to the token endpoint from C to AS, either transported by value or uniquely referred to.
+AUTH\_CRED\_C is specified in the "req_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}} of the POST request to the /token endpoint from C to AS, either transported by value or uniquely referred to.

-The request to the token endpoint and the corresponding response can include EDHOC\_Information, which is a CBOR map object defined in {{edhoc-parameters-object}}.
+The request to the /token endpoint and the corresponding response can include EDHOC\_Information, which is a CBOR map object defined in {{edhoc-parameters-object}}.
 This object is transported in the "edhoc\_info" parameter registered in {{iana-oauth-params}} and {{iana-oauth-cbor-mappings}}.

-## C-to-AS: POST to token endpoint # {#c-as}
+## C-to-AS: POST to /token endpoint # {#c-as}

 The client-to-AS request is specified in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}.

-The client must send this POST request to the token endpoint over a secure channel that guarantees authentication, message integrity and confidentiality (see {{secure-comm-as}}).
+The client must send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity and confidentiality (see {{secure-comm-as}}).

 An example of such a request is shown in {{token-request}}.
 In this example, C specifies its own authentication credential by reference, as the hash of an X.509 certificate carried in the "x5t" field of the "req\_cnf" parameter.
 In fact, it is expected that C can typically specify its own authentication credential by reference, since AS is expected to obtain the actual authentication credential during an early client registration process or during a previous secure association establishment with C.